Grease, oil, paints, and dirt are the substances mechanics wrestle with. If you are a mechanic, you aren’t an exception.

 Then, wash your hands thoroughly to get rid of oil and grease as much as possible.

 Even after thoroughly washing your hands, some stains will still not go off.

 So, if, after gently (not forcefully) washing your hands with soap and water you still have the stain in your hands, what’s next?

 Pour into your hands some heavy-duty dish soap.

 This will further break up the grease stains.

 Note of warning: Do not leave stains on your hands for a long time.

-If they become part of your skin, it discolors it.
-It’s what you’d not like at all!
+If they become part of your skin, it will discolor your skin.
+It’s an outcome you’d not like at all!

 3. How to Use Salt or Sugar Scrub